kythe/kythe/kythe/go/extractors/gcp/README.md

 ## Hello World Test

-To make sure you have done setup correctly, we have a shim binary at `kythe/go/extractors/gcp/helloworld`, which you can run as follows:
+To make sure you have done setup correctly, we have an example binary at `kythe/go/extractors/gcp/helloworld`, which you can run as follows:

 ```